zfhuang99/zfhuang99.github.io/_posts/2023-03-14-implementing-Paxos-in-Rust-with-ChatGPT.markdown

 ### Model checking

 When AWS unveiled their ShardStore paper [[2]] at SOSP, the authors open-sourced a model checking framework for Rust, named Shuttle.
 Having never explored Shuttle before and having little interest in poring over its documentation, I decided to task ChatGPT with explaining its workings.
-With just a few prompts, I quickly grasped the essence of the framework and understood how I could potentially incorporate it into my own testing regime—a task for another day.
+With just a few prompts, I quickly grasped the essence of the framework and understood how I could potentially incorporate it into my own testing regime — a task for another day.

 ![model_checking](/assets/images/rkvpaxos_model_checking_dark.jpeg){:width="90%"}